wlwatkins/ESPBug/README.md

   <img width="220" height="220" src="https://i.imgur.com/vYE79I9.png">
 </p>

 # ESPBug

 ESPBug is a rogue captive portal program which runs on the ESP8266 dev board, such as the NodeMCU (clones included).
 It is a social engennering tool which generates a WiFi network of a given name alluring people to connect  to it and enter some credential.

 # DISCLAIMER
 The source code given in this public repo is for educational use only.
 Stealing credential might be illegal depending on where you live.
 I am not liable for any actions on your behalf.
 This code is given with no warranties and liabilities. **Just be responsible OK?**

+# Some updates about the project

+Life being as it is, I was not able to work on this project at all for the last 8 months, and maybe won't be able to for the next few.
+The project is not dead though, I am just unable to work on it now.
+Some issues have been submitted regarding the language.h library not being detected.
+I cannot say with certainty why that is, but if I remember it's just a question of checking your path.
+I hope to be able to come back to this project as soon as possible, thanks for your understanding.

 # Demonstration & How tos